ChathuraHettiarachchi/TypeFaced/README.md

 # TypeFaced[ ![Download](https://api.bintray.com/packages/chathurahettiarachchi/maven/TypeFaced/images/download.svg) ](https://bintray.com/chathurahettiarachchi/maven/TypeFaced/_latestVersion)
-This library allows developer to create textView, button, editTextView and etc with custom type-face.
+TypeFaced is a library which allow developers to easily create widely used Android UI controls such as TextView, Button, EditTextView, etc with custom typefaces (<a href="https://en.wikipedia.org/wiki/Typeface">Link to definition of typeface</a>).
+Without TypeFaced, developer has to bind any non-default font programmatically to his/her application rather than configuring it in layout.xml.

 ![libintro](https://cloud.githubusercontent.com/assets/13764097/22328954/f6fa03be-e3e4-11e6-86c7-000da62f8042.jpg)

-TypeFaced, contains many types of customized views as follow,
+With <b>TypeFaced</b>, you could customize following UI controls in your Android application
 * TypeFacedTextView
 * TypeFacedEditText
 * TypeFacedButton